 The costs of a suspension case include the arbitrator’s fees, attorney’s fees, administrative costs and other expenses.
 Costs vary depending on the facts and issues involved and the number of witnesses.
-Arbitrator fees are shared by the parties, and the 50% share paid by the association (or by an individual proceeding to DESE on his own) would typically range from $2,000 to $3,000.
-If your association takes your case to arbitration, MTA will provide an attorney to represent you at no cost to you and your association will pay the arbitrator’s fees, in accordance with MTA Legal Services Policy.
-If you choose to proceed under the statute without the assistance of the association, or if the association does not support your arbitration case, you would be fully responsible for all costs, including arbitrator’s fees, attorney’s fees, and other expenses.
+Arbitrator fees are shared by the parties, and the 50% share paid by the association (or by an individual proceeding to DESE on his own) would typically range from $2,000 to $4,000.
+If your association takes your case to arbitration, the MTA will provide an attorney to represent you at no cost to you and your association will pay the arbitrator’s fees, in accordance with the MTA Legal Services Policy.
+If you choose to proceed under the statute without the assistance of the association, or if the association does not support your arbitration case, you would be outside the MTA Legal Services Policy and fully responsible for all costs, including arbitrator’s fees, attorney’s fees and other expenses.

 Will it cost more to proceed in one forum than in the other?

 There is no reason why costs and fees would be greater in one forum than in the other.